Our Guide to the Best Travel Strollers of 2018

 My Pick for Best Travel Stroller

 Personally, I have a thing for Bob Revolution.
 No, I have not been paid or compensated to say this, I just really love Bob.
-I have mentioned this brand a few times over the passed few years and I can’t say much negative about them.
+I have mentioned this brand a few times over the past few years and I can’t say much negative about them.
 I can’t even say what their customer service is like because I have never needed to call them; in the last 5 years, I have replaced the inner tube once and sewn the basket back to the stroller once (last week because I over stuffed it).
 That’s it!

 See my Bob Revolution Review here